Skip to content

 A screenshot of a Facebook post from the United Keetoowah Band of Cherokee Indians in Oklahoma announcing its Stilwell sub-office will be closed Friday, Dec.
 12, 2025.

-As of Friday, the tribe had not published a formal incident statement on its website.
-The tribe also did not respond to a request for comment at the time of publication.
+The tribe had not published a formal incident statement on its website as of Friday and did not respond to a request for comment at the time of publication.

 Chip in once